FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/Walls.rst

    Levee Tool will analyze duplicate levees and remove the levee with the lowest crest elevation.
 This process is automatic.
 The duplicate levee data is saved to the Layers List so it can be analyzed for potential modifications.
+The plugin should remove duplicate levees automatically.

 .. image:: ../img/Walls/walls7.png

 2. Crest elevation is another potential source for a fatal error for FLO-2D.
-If a levee or wall crest is lower than an adjacent grid elevation, the model will stop with a fatal error message and the erroneous elevations are reported to the error.chk file.
+If a levee or wall crest is lower than an adjacent grid elevation, the FLO-2D engine will stop with a fatal error message and the erroneous elevations are reported to the error.chk file.
 The plugin can validate elevations using the debug options.
 See Debug section for instructions.